jeffreysorgen/golf-club-sensors/activity.md

 Now that we've got the BLE connecting, it's time to simplify and specialize our code.
 There is an even simpler BLE sketch from [okdo.com](okdo.com/link) that turns on the amber LED when the Arduino connects.

+(_Could move this to the end, use a link, and just describe it here._
+_Then just implement the "mix" of the code in this section_)
 ##### All the code is here:
 ```
 /*